 Electric Bike Regulations

-If you want lots of power at low speed (max 10km/h), you may be able to classify your bike/trike as a mobility device..
-See VicRoads for more info here
+If you want lots of power at low speed (max 10km/h), you may be able to classify your bike/trike as a mobility device.
+See VicRoads for more info on mobility devices.

 If you disagree with the power output limit on electric bikes, we encourage you to write to the Transport Minister in your State or Territory.